Avoiding Medical and Alternative Health Scams

 Another trick is saying something is new and unique, unrelated to anything used before.
 Think about it—does that make sense in medicine?
 It’s true that breakthroughs do occur, but usually it’s because existing treatments are investigated until researchers find out how they work and then improved, or tried for different conditions.
 One medication was found to help reduce tic severity because a few people with tics took part in testing it for high blood pressure.
 No one ran out and prescribed it for people with TS right away, though, it had to be tested first.
 Success builds on success, it almost never comes out of nowhere.

 Also beware of anyone who claims to have all the answers.
 Even famous specialist facilities like the Mayo Clinic, with hundreds of doctors and access to experimental treatments, don’t claim to be able to fix everything that ails you.
 Some supplement-makers claim their wares will fix not only your tics but everything from asthma to warts.

 If you’re told to not talk to your primary care physician, or to stop using mainstream treatments, that’s also a bad sign.
 It’s as if someone has something to hide, isn’t it?
 It’s crucial to tell your doctor about anything you are trying.
 Your doctor may be able to prevent you from coming to harm, and he or she also needs to know in case the treatment is successful!

-If there’s something new and effective, your doctor, and organizations like the TSA, will want to make people aware of it.
+If there’s something new and effective, your doctor, and organizations like the Tourette Association, will want to make people aware of it.
 So don’t get pulled in by hype and sales pitches: investigate carefully, and choose wisely.
 Always check with your treating physician about any findings or questions you may have.